glowinthedark/usbimager/README.md

 My thanks for checking and fixing the translations goes to: @mline, @vordenken (German), @epoch1970 and @JumpZero (French), @hansotten and @zonstraal (Dutch), @ller (Russian), @zaval (Ukrainian), @lmarmisa (Spanish), @otani, @hrko99 (Japanese), @ngedizaydindogmus (Turkish), @coltrane (Portuguese), @Matthaiks (Polish), @tomasz86 (Korean), @flaribbit (Chinese).

-Further thanks to @munntjlx and @lfomartins for compiling USBImager on MacOS for me, and to @tido- for the Ubuntu debs when my VirtualBox was broken.
+Further thanks to @munntjlx, @lfomartins and @luckman212 for compiling USBImager on MacOS for me, and to @tido- for the Ubuntu debs when my VirtualBox was broken.

 Bests,